AgentFlounder/TrumpArticles/README.md

 ## Feb 21

-Trump expected to take control of USPS, fire postal board, Washington Post reports https://www.reuters.com/world/us/trump-expected-take-control-usps-fire-postal-board-washington-post-reports-2025-02-21/
+Trump expected to take control of USPS, fire postal board, Washington Post reports

+https://www.reuters.com/world/us/trump-expected-take-control-usps-fire-postal-board-washington-post-reports-2025-02-21/

 https://www.theguardian.com/us-news/2025/feb/21/trump-mass-firings-federal-government-bill

-The Centers for Disease Control and Prevention is stopping a successful flu vaccination campaign that juxtaposed images of wild animals, such as a lion, with cute counterparts, like a kitten, as an analogy for how immunization can help tame the flu. https://www.npr.org/sections/shots-health-news/2025/02/19/nx-s1-5302906/cdc-flu-vaccine-campaign-terminated
+The Centers for Disease Control and Prevention is stopping a successful flu vaccination campaign that juxtaposed images of wild animals, such as a lion, with cute counterparts, like a kitten, as an analogy for how immunization can help tame the flu.

+https://www.npr.org/sections/shots-health-news/2025/02/19/nx-s1-5302906/cdc-flu-vaccine-campaign-terminated

 https://www.newsweek.com/kash-patel-enemies-list-pam-bondi-confronted-fbi-pick-2015930

 Trump Fires the Chairman of the Joint Chiefs

-President Donald Trump fired Air Force General CQ Brown, the Chairman of the Joint Chiefs of Staff, marking a promise to remove military leaders advocating diversity, equity, and inclusion. https://ground.news/article/trump-fires-the-chairman-of-the-joint-chiefs
+President Donald Trump fired Air Force General CQ Brown, the Chairman of the Joint Chiefs of Staff, marking a promise to remove military leaders advocating diversity, equity, and inclusion.

+https://ground.news/article/trump-fires-the-chairman-of-the-joint-chiefs

 https://kyivindependent.com/us-threatens-to-shut-off-starlink-if-ukraine-wont-sign-minerals-deal-sources-tell-reuters/

 https://electrek.co/2025/02/21/trump-to-shut-down-all-8000-ev-charging-ports-at-federal-govt-buildings/

-Trump Says Blue States Will ‘Totally Disappear Off The Map’ Next Year, Promises ‘Big, Big Surprise’ [sensationalize headline]
+Trump Says Blue States Will ‘Totally Disappear Off The Map’ Next Year, Promises ‘Big, Big Surprise’ \[sensationalized headline\]

 “I think the midterms are going to be a big, big surprise.”
 He reminded everyone that, traditionally, the president’s party doesn’t do well in midterms, but he believes Republicans are very popular right now.

 He also pointed out that he has raised $608 million for the campaign and plans to spend it helping his allies.
 Trump warned Democratic states, saying, “The red states are going to do good, and the blue states, I don’t know, maybe they’ll totally disappear off that map.”

 https://thenewsglobe.net/?p=8837

 Trump Plans to Use Military Sites Across the Country to Detain Undocumented Immigrants

 The move would be a drastic escalation by the White House to militarize immigration enforcement.

 https://www.nytimes.com/2025/02/21/us/politics/migrants-military-sites.html

 https://www.cnn.com/2025/02/20/politics/elon-musk-private-security-deputized-marshals-service/index.html